Get on the mat

 What to expect from a class?

-Technique – precision, alignment and awareness in performing the yoga postures
+Precision, alignment and awareness in performing every pose.

 We use props